 Attacking end zone

 The end zone in which the team in question is currently attempting to score.

 The most complete viewpoint available by a player that includes the relative position of the disc, ground, players and line markers involved in the play.

-A clearly audible statement that a foul, infraction, violation or injury has occurred.
-The following terms may be used: Foul, Travel, specific name of Marking Infraction, Violation (or specific name of Violation), Stall-Out, Technical and Injury.
+A clearly communicated statement that a foul, infraction, violation, turnover, or injury has occurred.
+The following terms may be used: Foul, Travel, specific name of Marking Infraction, Violation (or specific name of Violation), specific name of turnovers, Technical and Injury.

 Defending end zone